kubernetes/website/content/en/docs/concepts/configuration/secret.md

 ### Use case: dotfiles in a secret volume

 You can make your data "hidden" by defining a key that begins with a dot.
 This key represents a dotfile or "hidden" file.
-For example, when the following secret is mounted into a volume, `secret-volume`, the volume will contain a single file, called `.secret-file`, and the `dotfile-test-container` will have this file present at the path `/etc/secret-volume/.secret-file`.
+For example, when the following Secret is mounted into a volume, `secret-volume`, the volume will contain a single file, called `.secret-file`, and the `dotfile-test-container` will have this file present at the path `/etc/secret-volume/.secret-file`.